brestok-1/gpt-bstu-script/README.md

 # <div align="center">ChatGPT script 📝</div>
-While reading a course on creating telegram bots, I saw a comment from the person who created the telegram bot sea battle.
-I also wanted to create my own bot, but using modern technologies, libraries, databases and optimization.

 ## Description

-My project is a full-fledged bot created to read books directly from telegram.
-You can select a book, flip through the pages, go to the table of contents and select the desired page there, add pages to bookmarks, click on them and delete them.
-There are also convenient commands for going to the beginning of the book or continuing reading from the place where you finished.
+In practice, I was given a task at university to divide a writer's 80-page work into blocks of approximately 200 words.
+Then, I had to analyze each block and identify the two most suitable themes out of forty.
+I found this task very silly for my specialization, so I wrote a script that does all of this for me.
+Then, I was able to sell it to my classmates and make enough money.

+You can use this script to analyze the text by changing the values of WORD_COUNT and changing the query for ChatGPT.

 ## Technologies